JomaMinoza/data-science-docker-base/README.md

 - **Pre-configured Docker Compose** setup for easy environment management.
 - **Comprehensive toolset**: Packages for:
-  - Visualization (e.g., Matplotlib, Seaborn, Plotly)
+  - Visualization
-  - Data processing (e.g., Pandas, NumPy, Dask)
+  - Data processing
-  - NLP (e.g., SpaCy, NLTK, Hugging Face Transformers)
+  - Natural Language Processing
-  - Computer Vision (e.g., OpenCV, scikit-image, Pillow)
+  - Computer Vision
-  - Time series (e.g., statsmodels, Prophet)
+  - Time series
-  - Geospatial (e.g., Geopandas, Rasterio)
+  - Geospatial
 - **Doccano integration** for easy annotation of text, images, and more.
 - Ready-to-use Docker images for Jupyter Notebook and other data science tools.